gsbdarc/vllm_helper/README.md

 ## Step 5.
 Download the trained LoRA Adapter

-After training is finished, download the LoRA adapter and copy to your project space on Sherlock.
+After training is finished, download the LoRA adapter and copy to your project space on Sherlock or Yen.

-In this case, we made a models directory in our project space and copy the adapter to `<project-space>/llm-ft/models/qwen3-8b-1epoch-10k-data-32-lora`.
+In this case, we made `models` directory in our project space and copy the adapter to `<project-space>/llm-ft/models/qwen3-8b-1epoch-10k-data-32-lora`.

 For inference, we will copy the adapter and unpack it on scratch.